Automorphism in Gauge Theories: Higher Symmetries and Transversal Non-Clifford Logical Gates: Transversal Non-Clifford Logical Gates from Automorphisms

-In the absence of domain wall, the operator $U$ acts trivially on the logical states, since $a_1^2=0,a_2^2=0$ on $T^3$.
+The action of the gauged SPT symmetry depends on whether there is a SWAP domain wall defect: \begin{itemize} \item In the absence of the SWAP domain wall, the operator $U$ acts trivially on the logical states, since $a_1^2=0,a_2^2=0$ on $T^3$.

-In the presence of domain wall defect, applying $U$ gives logical CS gate for the qubits along the $x,y$ directions parallel to the domain wall.
+\item In the presence of the SWAP domain wall defect, applying $U$ gives logical CS gate for the qubits along the $x,y$ directions parallel to the SWAP domain wall.
 Denote the holonomy of $a_i$ along $x,y$ directions by $n_i^x,n_i^y$, this is